 Students may submit petitions to the Director of Graduate Studies for deviations from the requirements outlined here.
-The petition form is available at the end of this document or online at https://cs.uiowa.edu/graduate-programs/forms.
+The petition form is available at the end of this document or online at PETITION FOR PROGRAM REQUIREMENT EXCEPTION (uiowa.edu).

 6. Academic Integrity